akash-network/docs/deploy/multi-tier-app.md

 The `profiles` entries contain named compute and placement profiles to be used in the deployment.

 Since we have 2 services to deploy, details for each of them must be specified here.
 This section is very similar to a standard deployment, so it won't be covered in detail here.
 An important item to note, however, is that the named compute/placement profiles here \(`redis` and `goosebin`\) must match the names we had specified in the `services` section.
-[Additional mappings](https://github.com/ovrclk/docs/tree/a8e7a472b43ec742a03bc5063f6c5a82ca3ca2ea/sdl/README.md#profiles) can also be specified within `profiles` such as audited attributes and datacenter attributes.
+[Additional mappings](https://github.com/ovrclk/docs/tree/a8e7a472b43ec742a03bc5063f6c5a82ca3ca2ea/sdl/README.md#profiles) can also be specified within `profiles` such as audited attributes and data center attributes.

 #### Deployments